TBARTA

 The Tampa Bay Area Regional Transit Authority, or TBARTA, was a regional transportation agency of the U.S. state of Florida which was created on July 1, 2007.
+Upon its creation in 2007, TBARTA was originally established as the West Central Florida Metropolitan Planning Organization Chairs Coordinating Committee (often abbreviated as the West Central Florida MPO CCC).
+The organization was renamed the Transportation Authority MPO CCC in 2016.
+In 2017, it received its current name, TBARTA.
+At this time, Citrus and Sarasota counties were removed from its service area.
 The transportation agency ceased all operations on December 31, 2023, after the governing board voted unanimously to disband.
 The purpose of the agency was "to plan, develop, finance, construct, own, purchase, operate, maintain, relocate, equip, repair, and manage multimodal systems in Hernando, Hillsborough, Manatee, Pasco, and Pinellas Counties."
 The agency coordinated its efforts with the Florida Department of Transportation to improve transportation in the Tampa Bay Area.

 Regional Transportation Master Plan

 TBARTA adopted its first Regional Transportation Master Plan in 2009.
 The inaugural master plan identified the vision for the regional transit network.
 An update was completed in 2011 that introduced a regional freight and a regional roadway network to the plan.

 The 2013 Master Plan Update was a minor update to refine all three networks, and incorporate the progress made locally and regionally towards implementing the regional vision.

 The 2015 Master Plan Update was developed by TBARTA’s board and committees in collaboration with the West Central Florida Metropolitan Planning Organization Chairs Coordinating Committee — representing each of the region's Metropolitan Planning Organizations and Transportation Planning Organization.
 The 2015 Update ensures consistency with the Metropolitan Planning Organizations' Long Range Transportation Plans and updates the CCC's Regional Long Range Transportation Plan.

 For 2015, TBARTA and the Chairs Coordinating Committee eliminated duplication of efforts for the Master Plan and Regional Long Range Transportation Plans updates by making them one and the same.

 During its 2017 legislative session, the Florida Legislature installed TBARTA as Tampa Bay’s regional transit facilitating arm.
 In March, 2018, Gov. Rick Scott authorized $1 million allowing the authority to develop a business strategy to implement regional transit.

 On June 22, 2018, Executive Director Ray Chiaramonte announced his plans to resign, due to his decision to run for Hillsborough County Commissioner.

 In September 2018, David Green, former CEO of the Greater Richmond Transit Company, was named as the new executive director, replacing Ray Chairmonte.

 In June 2020, TBARTA released another master plan for fiscal years 2021-2031 marketed as Envision 2030: The Future of Transit in Tampa Bay.